FrancoisJohannson/A-Humble-Water-Client/README.md

-# A Humble 水 Client
+# 水 Client
-A Humble 水 Client written in Javascript using UTF-8 to save and display Hanzi Characters
+A Humble Rest Client written in Javascript using UTF-8 to save and display Hanzi Characters